Home

 lay off

-To dismiss employees due to lack of work or funds, or to stop doing something harmful or annoying.
+To dismiss workers due to lack of work, or to stop doing or bothering with something.

 lead off